NuerSir/mcp-server-worker/static/README.md

 ## Deploy to Cloudflare

-1. `npx wrangler@latest kv namespace create remote-mcp-server-oauth-kv`
+1. `npx wrangler@latest kv namespace create worker-mcp-oauth-kv`
 2. Follow the guidance to add the kv namespace ID to `wrangler.jsonc`
 3. `npm run deploy`